pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 This is quite a lot of code to digest, so my general approach is to compare the intermediate steps (whenever possible) with `Stan`.
 In this case, I will try to compute `tau, alpha, W_sparse, D_sparse, lambda, n, W_n` outside of the `Stan` model in `R` and compare with my own implementation.

-Below is a Sparse CAR implementation in `PyMC3` ([see also here](https://github.com/pymc-devs/pymc3/issues/2066#issuecomment-296397012)).
+Below is a Sparse CAR implementation in `PyMC` ([see also here](https://github.com/pymc-devs/pymc/issues/2066#issuecomment-296397012)).
 Again, we try to avoid using any looping, as in `Stan`.

 ```{code-cell} ipython3
 import scipy